Checkmk Conference #6 goes digital. Get your tickets here!

 A host can be assigned labels in three different ways.
 The first of these is simple: In the mask in which you create a host, you can arbitrarily define as many labels as desired:

-To enter the labels, activate the checkbox attribute as usual, click on the Add some label text, and there define your labels.
-Enter the labels according to the Name:value scheme and close each label by pressing enter.
+To specify the labels, activate the checkbox attribute as usual, click on the Add some label text, and there define your labels.
+Enter the labels according to the Name:value scheme, and close each label by pressing enter.

 You can edit an existing label by double-clicking it in its text, or delete it with the little cross.